 Latest Nomad News

 Read moreWe’ve been on a journey into the southern Serengeti, going up and around the many kopjes that are scattered throughout the area.
 We fell in love, again, with the expanse of views, of being ‘on top of the world’ with the feeling that we could see for miles in all directions, and with that the sense of being quite alone.
-These southern plains are more remote, less travelled, except by the many animals, birds and reptiles that live here year-round and it's here that we've set up our new base camp that opens in mid December this year.
+These southern plains are more remote, less travelled, except by the many animals, birds and reptiles that live here year-round and it's here that we've set up our new base camp.

 Endless views out over the plains